polyfy/homebrew-polylith/readme.md

 # Polylith Homebrew Tap

 This repository contains [Homebrew](https://brew.sh) formula for [Polylith](https://github.com/polyfy/polylith) cli tools.
-Currently there are two formula in the Polylith tap, `poly` and `poly-migrator`.
+Currently only the `poly` tap needs to be installed.
+The other `poly-migrator` tap should not be released any more.

 ## Installation
 In order to install this tap, run: